japila-books/spark-structured-streaming-internals/docs/monitoring/ProgressReporter.md

 Logical query plan of the streaming query

+!!! important
+    The most interesting usage of the `LogicalPlan` is when stream execution engines replace (_transform_) input [StreamingExecutionRelation](../StreamingExecutionRelation.md) and [StreamingDataSourceV2Relation](../StreamingDataSourceV2Relation.md) operators with (operators with) data or `LocalRelation` (to represent no data at a source).

 Used when `ProgressReporter` is requested for the following:

 * [extract statistics from the most recent query execution](#extractExecutionStats) (to add `watermark` metric for [streaming watermark](../EventTimeWatermark.md))
 * [extractSourceToNumInputRows](#extractSourceToNumInputRows)

 ### <span id="name"> name